cmsj/cmsj.net/content/2025-05-23-swift6-finder-action.md

     await someActor.extract(to: outputFolderURL)

     // Return our extraction directory so the handler below can tell Finder about it.
-    // Finder will then take care of moving it to the directory `url` is in, and renaming it
+    // Finder will then take care of moving it to the directory the user is in, renaming it
-    // if any duplicates exist.
+    // if any duplicates exist, and offering the user the opportunity to change the name. return outputFolderURL
-    return outputFolderURL
 }

-class ActionRequestHandler: NSObject, NSExtensionRequestHandling {
+// This is the class that implements the Finder extension class ActionRequestHandler: NSObject, NSExtensionRequestHandling {
     func beginRequest(with context: NSExtensionContext) {
         NSLog("beginRequest(): Starting up...")

-        // Get the input item
-        guard let inputItem = context.inputItems.first as?
+        // Get the input item from Finder guard let inputItem = context.inputItems.first as?
 NSExtensionItem else {
             preconditionFailure("beginRequest(): Expected an extension item")
         }

         // Get the "attachments" from the input item.
+These are NSItemProviders representing the
+        // file(s) selected by the user
-These are NSItemProviders guard let inputAttachments = inputItem.attachments else {
+        guard let inputAttachments = inputItem.attachments else {
             preconditionFailure("beginRequest(): Expected a valid array of attachments") }
         precondition(inputAttachments.isEmpty == false, "beginRequest(): Expected at least one attachment")

+        // Similar to Finder giving us NSItemProvider objects for our input files, we also have to create
+        // NSItemProvider objects for our output files.
-        // Because we have two kinds of callback closures, and they are apparently not all
+        // Below we will do that through a complex arrangement of two callback methods which do not
-        // clamped to MainActor, we need to make some thread-safe storage for the NSItemProviders
+        // guarantee that they are called on the main thread.
+Because of that lack of guarantee, we need
+        // to ensure we are thread-safe, which we will do be creating a Mutex-wrapped array to store our
+        // output NSItemProviders in.
-        // we need to create.
-Mutex will do the job nicely. let outputAttachmentsStore: Mutex<[NSItemProvider]> = Mutex([])
+        let outputAttachmentsStore: Mutex<[NSItemProvider]> = Mutex([])

         // This is how we will schedule our final work to be done after all of our output attachments